 - Referring cases with unexplained conditions to research to find medical answers and treatment

 The Neurofibromatosis Network awarded Gus the 2017 NF Champion award for all his courage and optimism in coping with NF.
 His father, Gregg, founded the North Central Chapter of the NF Network in October 2016, representing Minnesota and Wisconsin, in efforts to lobby for federal research funding to advance treatment of NF.

-This article originally appeared on the Center for Individualized Medicine blog on July 18, 2017.
+This article originally appeared on the Center for Individualized Medicine blog.